 The Holistic Approach to healing is the Hallmark of Social Work.
 Treating the whole person, body, mind, and spirit is a social work credo.
 This is discussed in an article titled: The Face of Social Work: Celeste Mattingly, LCSW, written by Ann-Marie Katzer, MSW.
 It was posted in the March 2010 issue of the Hartford Courant, in honor of National Social Work Month.
 Celeste and Ann-Marie point out the value of Social Work and this very important holistic approach.
 Ann-Marie wrote:

-While social workers are integral parts of all communities, the general public’s understanding of who they are, the contributions they make and services they provide is still limited.
+While social workers are integral parts of all communities, the general public’s understanding of who they are, the contributions they make, and the services they provide are still limited.
 Since its inception, the social work profession has worked to improve life for millions every day.
 Social workers operate from values that recognize each person as relevant to society and believe that, when needed, society should help each person achieve his or her fullest potential.
-Social workers work in many capacities, including but not limited to: counseling, case management, providing children and family services, mental health services, advocacy, administration, policy and community organization.
+Social workers work in many capacities, including but not limited to: counseling, case management, providing children and family services, mental health services, advocacy, administration, policy, and community organization.